 Many married couples "separate" when contemplating a permanent split or working toward eventual reconciliation.
 "Legal separation," however, specifically refers to a court approved separation which defines legal rights and obligations, but doesn't permanently end the marriage.
 Legal separation differs from more informal separation because a court must approve and order legal separation.
 It also differs from divorce because the marriage continues to exist after a legal separation.

 Benefits of Legal Separation

-Legal Separation Versus Divorce
+Legal Separation vs. Divorce

-Legal Separation Versus Other Types of Separation
+Legal Separation vs. Other Types of Separation

 Many couples separate without the intention to permanently split.
 They may use a trial separation to work toward reconciliation, or decide to live in separate places.
 In these cases, legal rights and obligations regarding children, property and debts remain the same as they would in marriage.
-Issues such as division of marital property or what one spouse would owe in child support might be subject to agreement, but have not been resolved as they may be in a divorce or legal separation order.
+Issues such as division of marital property or what one spouse would owe in child support might be subject to agreement, but haven't been resolved as they may be in a divorce or legal separation order.

 Making the decision to end your marriage isn't easy, but sometimes it's the best option.
 Whether the situation calls for trial separation, legal separation, or divorce, discussing these issues with a skilled family law attorney can help clarify options and prevent uncertainty.